Last weekend I travelled to Leicester (UK) to get my very first hand-poked tattoo from artist Mike Love. Here's why it kicked ass.

-6. Collaboration is f*cking awesome.
+6. Collaboration is fucking awesome.

-Round the corner from Brothers Ink H.Q. in Leicester is Sakura Tattoo.
+Around the corner from Brothers Ink H.Q. in Leicester is Sakura Tattoo.
 Both studios aren't local competitors, but collaborators.
 Sharing ideas, spending Friday nights hosting drawing sessions together and sending clients to each other's studios.
 They're even collaborating together on actual tattoos now.
 Saying this is an amazing thing to see is an understatement.